Enhancement Shaman: Midnight Expansion Preview

 • Voltaic Blaze Icon Voltaic Blaze

 Combines Ice Strike Icon Ice Strike, Hailstorm Icon Hailstorm and Flame Shock Icon Flame Shock all into one, filling the gap left by a mid-range, flexible filler tool.
-Generating bulk Maelstrom Weapon Icon Maelstrom Weapon, being castable at range, and providing setup for some effects positions it well and feels good to press in combat.
+Generating bulk Maelstrom Weapon Icon Maelstrom Weapon, being castable at range, and providing setup for some effects positions it well, and it feels good to press in combat.

 3.1.1.